-- 3.10 The Clerk will liaise with all the Appeals Review Committee members to propose, and to agree, a date, time and venue for the review.
-This is most likely to be at the school but the Clerk should ensure that the meeting will be in an appropriate environment i.e. - there will be a sufficient number of tables and chairs and that these will be suitable for use by adults; - where governors have agreed a face-to-face review the size of the room will be conducive to constructive discussion; - o the meeting will not be disturbed; - o the confidentiality of proceedings can be protected. - 3.11 The Governing Body is mindful of the challenges that volunteer governors can encounter in finding time to prepare for a review and in finding a date and time when all members are available.
+- 3.10 The Clerk will liaise with all the Review Panel members to propose, and to agree, a date, time and venue for the review.
+This is most likely to be at the school but the Clerk should ensure that the meeting will be in an appropriate environment i.e. - there will be a sufficient number of tables and chairs and that these will be suitable for use by adults; - the meeting will not be disturbed; - the confidentiality of proceedings can be protected. - 3.11 The Governing Body is mindful of the challenges that volunteer governors can encounter in finding time to prepare for a review and in finding a date and time when all members are available.
 The Governing Body has decided that it is more preferable to allow sufficient time for the process than it is to set a deadline that may be all too easy to miss.
-The Governing Body therefore has decided that the Appeals Review Committee should meet within, what the Governing Body considers to be, the reasonable time frame of 20 school days, starting from the day when the request for a review was received, or the next school day if that was not a school day.
-If there are exceptional reasons why there is slippage to the timescales laid down the clerk will explain the reasons for this to the complainant.
+The Governing Body therefore has decided that a Review Panel should meet within, what the Governing Body considers to be, the reasonable time frame of 20 school working days, starting from the day when the request for a review was received, or the next school day if that was not a school day.
+If there are exceptional reasons why there is slippage to the timescales laid down, the clerk will explain the reasons for this to the complainant in writing.

-Further Written Representations to the Appeals Review Committee
+Further Written Representations to the Review Panel

-- 3.12 Prior to the meeting of the Appeals Review Committee, the Clerk will seek any written representations from the complainant concerning the reasons why the matter should be reviewed.
-The complainant will have 10 school days to provide this information on the Review Request Form.
-The Clerk will supply this information to the Chair of Governors who will have 5 school days to submit any further comments to the Appeals Review Committee on the reasons given for review.
-The Committee should have 5 clear school days to consider all the information in advance of the meeting.
-The information to be sent by the clerk to the Committee should comprise the following: - The completed complaints form; - Response to the complaint from the Chair of Governors - o The completed Review Request Form - o Any additional written representations from the Chair of Governors or the complainant
+- 3.12 Prior to the meeting of the Written Review Panel, the Clerk will seek any further written representations from the complainant concerning the reasons why the matter should be reviewed.
+The complainant will have 5 school working days to provide this information.
+The Clerk will supply this information to the Chair of Governors who will have 5 school days to submit any comments to the Panel.
+The Panel should have 5 clear school working days to consider all the information in advance of the meeting.
+The information to be sent by the Clerk to the Review Panel should comprise the following: - The original completed complaints form; - The response to the complaint from the Headteacher and/or the Chair of Governors; - The completed Review Request Form; - Any additional written representations from the Chair of Governors or the complainant

-The Appeals Review Committee meeting
+The Review Panel meeting

-- 3.13 The Appeals Review Committee meeting will normally be clerked by the Clerk to the Governing Body.
-Where this is not possible the Chair of Governors will ensure that an alternative suitable person is responsible for the clerking function. - 3.14 At the start of the meeting the Committee will elect a chair who will be responsible for the conduct of the meeting and for liaising with the clerk subsequently to ensure that all parties receive timely notification of the outcome within 5 school days of the date of the review meeting. - 3.15 The first responsibility of the Appeals Review Committee is to consider whether they will allow a review of the complaint considering the criteria set out at 3.5 (above).
-If the Committee considers there is no merit in review they will agree on the reasons for that decision and the Clerk will record these.
-Given that the Governing Body is committed to the principle of natural justice, and the outworking of that principle in practice, it is anticipated that most requests for review will be accepted and, where there is doubt, the balance of judgement will weigh in favour of the complainant. - 3.16 If the Committee agrees that the review should proceed it will consider objectively the complaint, the Chair's response, the reasons set out in the Review Request Form, and any further written representations from the Chair or complainant.
+- 3.13 The Review Panel meeting will normally be clerked by the Clerk to the Governing Body.
+Where this is not possible the Chair of Governors will ensure that an alternative suitable person is responsible for the clerking function.
+The meeting will be held in private. - 3.14 At the start of the meeting the Panel will elect a chair who will be responsible for the conduct of the meeting and for liaising with the Clerk subsequently to ensure that all parties receive timely notification of the outcome within 5 school working days of the date of the review meeting. - 3.15 The panel will consider objectively the complaint, the Headteacher's and/or Chair's response, the reasons set out in the Review Request Form, and any further written representations from the Chair or complainant.
 It will then decide whether the response to the complainant has been fair and reasonable in the circumstances.
-The Appeals Review Committee must take care to ensure that it does not favour one side or the other for any reasons other than those arrived at through an objective assessment of all the evidence.
+The Review Panel must take care to ensure that it does not favour one side or the other for any reasons other than those arrived at through an objective assessment of all the evidence.